Jacob-J-Thomas/IntelligenceHub/README.md

 ### Contributing
 Contributions are welcome!
 Please follow the steps below to contribute to the project:
-1. (Optional) If you would like to ensure your changes will be merged, please open an issue to determine if your desired changes align with the project's goals, or choose from an existing issue.
+1. (Optional) If you would like to gaurentee your changes will be merged, please open an issue to determine if your desired changes align with the project's goals, or choose from an existing issue.
 Otherwise, feel free to skip this step.
 2. Fork the project, create a new branch, and make your changes.
-3. Ensure that any changes include relevant unit tests and IntelliSense documentation, or update existing tests as needed.
+3. Ensure that any changes include relevant unit tests and IntelliSense documentation, or update existing tests/documentation as needed.
 4. Push your changes to your fork, and raise a pull request.

-If for whatever reason we miss your request, please feel free to notify us on the pull request itself, at the email provided in the 'Contact' section, or any other method you have at your disposal.
+If for whatever reason we miss your request, please feel free to notify us on the pull request itself, at the email provided in the [Contact](#contact) section, or any other method you have at your disposal.

 ### Contact
 For any questions comments or concerns, please reach out to Applied.AI.Help@gmail.com, or open an issue in the repository.